stanislavbrtna/SDA_OS/Docs/sda_gr2_wrapper.md

 Adds icon.
 Image must be a file in current working directory, with resolution 64x64px.
 When parameter of icon element is not zero, color of value param - 1 (16bit RGB565) is drawn as transparent.
 Return: [num]id
+##### Set icon
+    sys.gui.setIcon([num]id, [str]image);
+Sets image for given icon.
+Image must be a file in current working directory, with resolution 64x64px.
+When parameter of icon element is not zero, color of value param - 1 (16bit RGB565) is drawn as transparent.
+Return: none
 ##### New image
     sys.gui.addImage([num]x1, [num]y1, [num]x2, [num]y2, [str]fname, [num]scrId);
 Creates new .ppm image container.
 Name of image is stored in str_value